 Florence at a Glance

-Below is some general information on Florence to help you plan your trip.
+Before getting into the itinerary, here’s some general information on Florence to help you plan your trip.

 Florence, or “Firenze” in Italian, is one of Italy’s most visited cities and is known for:

-☀️ Best Time To Visit
+☀️ Best Time To Visit Florence

 The best time to visit Florence is during the spring or fall season.